Trujillo, Peru: Some brands of Trujillo city

-Transportes Linea, is a brand of passenger transportation.

-Transportes Rodrigo Carranza (TRC) is a heavy load transportation company, with "TRC Express" providing passenger transportation services.
-Its main base is located south of the city in Moche district and has branches in different cities of the country.

 Government

 Regional government

 Trujillo is the capital of La Libertad region as such is the seat of regional government and its technical organs of government line as are the regional offices of the scope of its jurisdiction, so the regional policies of this government are deployed from this city for use in its territory corresponding.
 The city also hosts various regional directorates of the ministries that make up the country's public administration.
 Trujillo is also headquarters of the III-Territorial Police Directorate, as executing agency for the National Police of Peru.